The Latest: Bombs kill at least 3 in eastern Afghanistan

 HERE’S WHAT ELSE IS HAPPENING:

-The move Saturday was the latest to harken back to the group’s harsh 1990s rule that imposed deep restrictions on women.

-The Taliban inside the new ministry said they had not been informed about where or if a new women’s ministry was being planned.
+It’s the latest troubling sign that the Taliban are restricting women’s rights as they settle into government, just a month since they overran the capital of Kabul.
+In their first period of rule in the 1990s, the Taliban had denied girls and women the right to education and barred them from public life.

+In Kabul, a new sign was up outside the women’s affairs ministry, announcing it was now the “Ministry for Preaching and Guidance and the Propagation of Virtue and the Prevention of Vice.”

-Also on Saturday, staff from the World Bank’s $100 million Women’s Economic Empowerment and Rural Development Program were escorted off the grounds.
+Staff of the World Bank’s $100 million Women’s Economic Empowerment and Rural Development Program, which was run out of the Women’s Affairs Ministry, were escorted off the grounds Saturday, said program member Sharif Akhtar, who was among those being removed.

-A program member, Sharif Akhtar, who was escorted out with his staff, was at a loss to explain how or if the program could continue.

 Credit: Bernat Armangue